zoka/ringMon/README.md

 It is also possible to force JVM garbage collection.

 Moreover, the page provides full featured nREPL front end with synax colored editor, command history and persistent sessions.

-Adding this page to existing Ring based application should be easy.

 Note that for real life application such a page should be protected by admin access password, since it can be used to inflict some serious DOS damage to your server.